rslurry/slurropa_universalis/README.md

 - Boosted development of the region and added terraces to locations that historically had terracing or terrace-like agriculture methods. *(Contributed by Bastiram)*
 - Turned Sana’a into the city it was at that time; turned Zabid, Sa’da, and Say’un into towns for historical reasons. *(Contributed by Bastiram)*

+# **Want to contribute to the mod?**
+I'd love to have more help with this mod, as there are a lot of things that can be improved in EU5 that I won't have time to do until much later on.
+If you're interested in contributing, familiarize with the code structure, and open an issue to discuss the changes you want to contribute.
+Once we have a plan in place, then you can submit a pull request with those changes.
+Ambitious people may go ahead and submit a pull request without first discussing it, but there is no guarantee it will be accepted without further changes.
+Thanks!